 In addition to no screens, there are other things you can do to make your room an excellent sleep zone

-Instead of screens, pick up a book, get a journal, or do some other activity before bed.
+Instead of screens, consider picking up a book, journaling, or engaging in another relaxing activity before bedtime.

 4-8-7 Breathing Technique